The History of Thanksgiving

 Thanksgiving is celebrated in many countries around the world as a harvest festival, a day of giving thanks for the bounty received.
-Here in the U.S., we treat Thanksgiving as an occasion to eat a massive feast with family and friends.
+In the U.S., Thanksgiving is treated as an occasion to eat a massive feast with family and friends.
 It’s a day off of work on the fourth Thursday of the month of November.

 Origins of the Thanksgiving Feast